damianosmel/dom2vec/README.md

    * example outputs can be found respectively at table 1, Figure S1 and S2 in the below bioRxiv manuscript

 * SCOPe and EC
+0. Data acquisition:
+   * For Interpro 75.0 version, download and decompress interpro.xml.gz file

+1. Parse interpro.xml:
+   * uncomment the EC & SCOPe section in [intrinsic_eval_run.py](code/intrinsic_eval_run.py)
+   * parse xml to get available SCOPe and EC labels per domain using `parse_and_save_EC_SCOP()`
+   * interpro2EC_SCOPe.tab will be created; a sample of the first 100 lines of the full file is saved at [sample_file](intrinsic_evaluation/domain_hierarchy/SCOPe_EC/interpro2EC_SCOPe_sample_100.tab)

+2. Run evaluation
+   * initialize `EC_SCOP_Evaluate()` class for evaluation using EC or SCOPe
+   * run evaluation with the rest section using the looped `run_classification()`
+   * average test accuracy over 5-fold cross validation will be printed; example values can be found in Tables 2,3 in the below bioRxiv manuscript

 * GO molecular function